-Working with New York artist Leo Villareal and renowned London architects Lifschutz Davidson Sandilands, we are enlivening 15 bridges on the Thames with dynamic lighting.
-Covering 2.5 miles in length, it will be the longest public art commission in the world.
+Working with New York artist Leo Villareal and renowned London architects Lifschutz Davidson Sandilands, we are enlivening 9 bridges on the Thames with dynamic lighting.
+Covering 2.5 miles in length, it is the longest public art commission in the world.

 The Illuminated River is a long-term public light art installation which illuminates 9 bridges through the centre of London.
 The first phase of the project was completed in 2019 consisting London Bridge, Cannon Street Rail Bridge, Southwark Bridge and Millennium Bridge.
 The second phase of five bridges from Blackfriars to Lambeth launched in April 2021.

 The project reframes the Thames at night, offering a cultural experience that is open air, free to view and accessible to all.
 An estimated 90 million people a year will see the artwork over its minimum ten-year lifespan.

 The project was an ambitious undertaking requiring the team to submit 30 planning applications, 18 listed building consents and liaison with 14 stakeholders.
 To support the applications, we carried out an innovative and extensive luminance survey of the existing bridges and their surroundings.
 Our luminance surveys covered the entire length of the river between Albert Bridge and Tower Bridge (4.5 miles), the first luminance survey on this scale and of this context.
 Using a calibrated camera and specialist analysis software we produced a calibrated luminance record of both banks of the river documenting the brightness distribution of the bridges and their surroundings.